Native Functions

 Installing a Native Function

-To install a native function, use the Joe::installGlobalFunction method:
+To install a native function into a Joe interpreter, use the Joe::installGlobalFunction method:

 var joe = new Joe();